 ESS can also be configured to keep the batteries fully charged.
 Utility grid failure is then the only time battery power is used - as a backup.
 Once the grid is restored, the batteries will be recharged either from the grid or from solar panels - when available.

 Configuring ESS in a system which uses a diesel generator as backup - for extended mains failures - can be achieved.
 Grid code and Loss of Mains configuration will need special attention, see here.

-And on the Venus-device, select 'Generator' as the AC Input type in the Settings → System setup menu.
+And on the GX device, select 'Generator' as the AC Input type in the Settings → System setup menu.
 The system will then enable generator charging; ensure that the generator is properly loaded, and will be automatically switched-off as soon as parameters are met.

 ESS can be used both with an external grid-meter, or without one.

 Where there is a grid-meter; either a full or partial grid-parallel system can be configured to run alongside.

 Where there is no grid-meter; all loads are connected to AC-out.
 And where there is a PV Inverter present, that is also connected to AC out.

 Power from an MPPT can be fed back to the grid.
 Enabled/disabled by a user setting on the CCGX: Settings → ESS.

 By using the Power Reduction feature in Fronius grid-tie inverters, the ESS system can automatically reduce the output of the installed PV Inverters as soon as feed-back is detected; without switching and frequency shifting.